The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 Saint Jean Pied de Port is compact and a majority of the significant sites can be visited in a few hours.

-Some pilgrims opt to take a day of rest in the village to recover from jet lag or rest their bodies.
+Some pilgrims opt to take a day of rest in the village to recover from jet lag or prepare their bodies.
 Saint-Jean-Pied-de-Port is a beautiful and unforgettable town on the Camino Frances route, so it’s a great place to spend the night.

 Additionally, there are two routes from Saint-Jean-Pied-de-Port to reach the next destination of Roncesvalles.
 The most desired route is the Napoleon Route, which cuts through the Pyrenees Mountains.
 If the weather is bad and rainy, some people choose to wait in St. Jean Pied de Port for a day or two for the weather to pass.